 The rise in text messages has changed how healthcare providers talk to patients, making it more direct and focused.
-Whether you're good at marketing or you run a clinic and want new ways to connect with patients, this article will help you understand text messages for business purposes.
+Whether you run a clinic and want new ways to connect with patients or you are looking to upgrade your marketing, this article will help you understand text messages for business purposes.
+SMS marketing in healthcare is a diverse and effective technique of communicating with individuals, delivering timely health-related information directly to their mobile devices.

 Text Messages and Messaging Apps